SN 2021lwz: Another Exotic Luminous and Fast Evolving Optical Stripped Envelope Supernova ?: Discussion

 \subsection{Comparisons with peculiar Type Ic-BL SN\,1998bw}

-Before and close to maximum light the photosphere of SN\,2021lwz looks more similar to a normal Type Ic supernova than to any other Type, with \ion{C}{ii}, \ion{O}{i}, \ion{Na}{i}, \ion{Mg}{ii}, \ion{Si}{ii}, \ion{P}{iii}, \ion{Ca}{ii}, \ion{Ti}{ii} and \ion{Fe}{ii} lines identified in its earliest spectrum (see Section\,\ref{spec_model}), and the velocity of the spectral features and of the photosphere are close to those of a Type Ic.
-Broader optical spectral features observed after peak suggest that SN\,2021lwz could have evolved to a Type Ic-BL.
-Actually, before maximum light, the SYN++ modeling shows that the photosphere velocity of SN\,2021lwz is not extraordinarily high ($\sim 15000$ km/s), and the broadness parameter $aux$ (see values displayed in Table~\ref{tab:locparams}) are pointing on a normal Type Ic, to the limit of a Ic-BL.
-However, after maximum light, the input $aux$ parameter value had to be higher to adjust the formation of several broader spectral features, making SN\,2021lwz more similar to a Type Ic-BL SN.
-Some comparisons of post-peak spectra of SN\,2021lwz and peculiar Type Ic-BL SN\,1998bw are shown in Figure~\ref{fig:snid_fits}, attesting the likely BL nature of SN\,2021lwz in these phases, but the best match is obtained with LSQ12dlf which is a SLSN-I showing type Ic BL after peak.
-The match with the +14 days and +16 days spectra of SN\,1998bw are relatively good above $\lambda \sim 5300 \AA$ but show some differences at lower wavelengths.
-Some attempts to fit the -3.4 days Keck spectrum of SN\,2021lwz with early spectra of SN\,1998bw proved unsuccesful.
+Before and close to maximum light the photosphere of SN\,2021lwz looks more similar to a normal Type Ic supernova than to any other Type, with \ion{C}{ii}, \ion{O}{i}, \ion{Na}{i}, \ion{Mg}{ii}, \ion{Si}{ii}, \ion{Ca}{ii}, \ion{Ti}{ii} and \ion{Fe}{ii} lines identified in its earliest spectrum (see Section\,\ref{spec_model}), and the velocity of the spectral features and of the photosphere are close to those of a Type Ic.
+Slightly broader optical spectral features observed after peak suggest that SN\,2021lwz could have evolved closer to a Type Ic-BL.
+Actually, before maximum light, the SYN++ modelling shows that the photosphere velocity of SN\,2021lwz is not extraordinarily high ($\sim 15000$ km/s), and the broadness parameter $aux$ (see values displayed in Table~\ref{tab:locparams}) are pointing on a normal Type Ic.
+After maximum light, the input $aux$ parameter value had to be higher to adjust the formation of several broader spectral features, making SN\,2021lwz may be closer to the limit of a Ic-BL.
+But still, after peak, the best match is obtained with LSQ12dlf which is a SLSN-I showing velocity lines below the ~30000 km/s seen in classic SNe Ic-BL.
+The match with the +14 days and +16 days spectra of SN\,1998bw are not too bad above $\lambda \sim 5300 \AA$ but are relatively poor at lower wavelengths.
+Some attempts to fit the -3.4 days Keck spectrum of SN\,2021lwz with early spectra of SN\,1998bw proved unsuccessful.
 Some differences between the NIR spectra of both transients can also seen in Figure~\ref{SpecNIR}.

-In conclusion, while SN\,2021lwz and SN\,1998bw both appear to be peculiar Type Ic/Ic-BL transients, their discrepancies suggest they are two different types of objects.
+All in all, SN\,2021lwz looks more like a SLSN showing the Ic-SL Type after peak.